imagej/imagej.github.io/pages/Debugging_Exercises.md

 2. Write a 2nd expression that evaluates to the value of the `index` variable

-{% include ExpandingBox content="Once you've evaluated these expressions, can you tell what went wrong in the program? | \>We asked for a list of size 100,000 but a list of size 99,999 came back.
-Since we used hard-coded indices, instead of size-relative (e.g.
-`list.size()-1`), a method was called wanting to access a non-existent element. " %}
+{% capture includecontent %} Once you've evaluated these expressions, can you tell what went wrong in the program? | \>We asked for a list of size 100,000 but a list of size 99,999 came back.
+Since we used hard-coded indices, instead of size-relative (e.g. `list.size()-1`), a method was called wanting to access a non-existent element.

+{% endcapture %}

+{% include expanding-box content=includecontent %}

 **Takeaways**